 Sierra Leone is situated on the West Coast of Africa and covers an area of 72,000 square kilometers.
 The country is bounded on the north and north-east by the Republic of Guinea, on the West by the Atlantic Ocean and on the east by the Republic of Liberia.

 Sierra Leone, a former British Colony, gained independence on the 27th April 1961.
 The country is divided into three provincial areas: Southern province, Eastern province and Northern Province and the Western Area.
-There are twelve (12) districts and one hundred and forty nine (149) chiefdoms and three hundred and ninety four (394) wards in Sierra Leone.
+There are twelve (12) districts and one hundred and forty- nine (149) chiefdoms and three hundred and ninety- four (394) wards in Sierra Leone.
 Freetown is the capital of Sierra Leone.
-There are about 13 ethnic tribes in the country but the lingua franca widely spoken is Krio.
+In 2017, one (1) new province – North Western – two (2) new districts – Falaba and Karena – and by de-amalgamation forty-one (41) new chiefdoms were created.
+There are now one hundred and ninety (190) chiefdoms with sixteen (16) districts and four hundred forty-six (446) wards.
+There are about 13 ethnic tribes in the country, but the lingua franca widely spoken is Krio.
 The official language of the country is English.

 Sierra Leone’s recent past has been marred by conflict.
 In 1991, an armed conflict erupted in the country that claimed thousands of lives, maimed, displaced and left a trail of sexually abused women and children.
 This war lasted for over a decade, coming to an end in 2001.
-Two transitional justice mechanisms have been put into place to ensure accountability for human rights abuses.
-These are the Sierra Leone Truth and Reconciliation Commission and the Special Court for Sierra Leone .
+Two transitional justice mechanisms were put into place to ensure accountability for human rights abuses.
+These are the Sierra Leone Truth and Reconciliation Commission and the Special Court for Sierra Leone.
 The Truth Commission has completed its mandate and has published a report of its findings and recommendations.
-The Special Court for Sierra Leone has concluded its operations and a Residual Court have been instituted.
-The Residual Special Court for Sierra Leone Agreement Ratification Act 2011 (No 1 of 2012) is short titled “An Act to ratify the agreement between the United Nations and the Government of Sierra Leone on the establishment of the Residual Court for Sierra Leone signed on the 11 th August 2010.”
-To know more about the Special Court and its operations, please click here .
+The Special Court for Sierra Leone has concluded its operations and a Residual Court has been instituted.
+The Residual Special Court for Sierra Leone Agreement Ratification Act 2011 (No 1 of 2012) is short titled “An Act to ratify the agreement between the United Nations and the Government of Sierra Leone on the establishment of the Residual Court for Sierra Leone signed on the 11th August 2010.”

 In the early 19th century, Freetown served as the residence of the British Governor who also ruled the Gold Coast (now the Republic of Ghana) and the Gambia settlements.
 Sierra Leone also served as the educational center of British West Africa with the Fourah Bay College established in 1827.
 This institution rapidly became a magnet for English speaking Africans on the West Coast and was known as the Athens of Africa.
 For more than a century, it was the only European-style university in Western Sub-Saharan Africa.